All customers have to post collateral as a guarantee that they can pay for the contracts they have entered into.

 Margining and collateral

 Before a customer starts to trade, he or she must meet the initial collateral call.
-This is calculated as the max net exposure a customer trades during one delivery day together with a day factor of two.
-The minimum collateral level is set to EUR 30,000,- which means that the collateral call for all counterparts will never be below this level.
+This is calculated as the max net exposure a customer trades during one delivery day together with a day factor of three.
+The minimum collateral level is set to EUR 30,000 which means that the collateral call for all counterparts will never be below this level.

 The collateral call is set as the maximum level of the daily margin that has been calculated for that customer, looking back on the last 30 days.
 Customers must meet their collateral calls towards Nord Pool on a daily basis.